Nambu--Jona-Lasinio model with a fractal inspired coupling: Standard and fractal NJL models

 The upper limit corresponds to the momentum at which the $q$-exponential function vanishes.
 Then the integral in Eq.~\eqref{eq:F} is convergent also for $q<1$.

 While the coupling of Eq.~(\ref{eq:Geff}) plays the role of a regulator, it is important to stress at this point that beyond phenomenological considerations, this regulator has a physical motivation based on the thermofractal approach to QCD.
-Let us mention that it has been introduced in the literature other regulators that are connected to non-local interactions, see e.g. Refs.~\cite{GomezDumm:2001fz,Contrera:2009hk}.
+Let us mention that other regulators have been introduced in the literature that are connected to non-local interactions~\cite{Bowler:1994ir,Praszalowicz:2002nc,GomezDumm:2001fz,Radzhabov:2004ub,Hell:2008cc,Contrera:2009hk}, as well as proper time regularization prescriptions, which allow the study of chaotic dynamics~\cite{Ahmad:2018grh}.

-In the fNJL model, the critical coupling in the chiral symmetric regime, $m_0 = 0$, is
+In the \gls{fnjl} model, the critical coupling in the chiral symmetric regime, $m_0 = 0$, is

 For the sake of comparison, in the following we will compare the behaviour of some quantities in the \gls{njl} and in the f\gls{njl} models.
 For this comparison, we choose the parameter $\lambda$ in such a way that the critical point for both models coincide, that is, $G_{\textrm{crit}} = G_{q,\textrm{crit}}$.
 This leads to the following relation between the cut-offs